percona/k8spsmdb-docs/docs/kubernetes.md

     $ kubectl apply -f deploy/cr.yaml
     ```

     The creation process may take some time.
-The process is over when all Pods
+When the process is over your
-    have reached their Running status.
-You can check it with the following command:
+    cluster will obtain the `ready` status.
+You can check it with the following
+    command:

     ``` {.bash data-prompt="$" }
-    $ kubectl get pods
+    $ kubectl get psmdb
     ```

-    The result should look as follows:

-    --8<-- "cli/kubectl-get-pods-response.md"

-9. Check connectivity to a newly created cluster.

-    First of all, run a container with a MongoDB client and connect its console
-    output to your terminal.
-The following command will do this, naming the new
-    Pod `percona-client`:

-    ``` {.bash data-prompt="$" }
-    $ kubectl run -i --rm --tty percona-client --image=percona/percona-server-mongodb:{{ mongodb44recommended }} --restart=Never -- bash -il
+    ??? example "Expected output"

+        ``` {.text .no-copy}
+        NAME              ENDPOINT                                           STATUS   AGE
+        my-cluster-name   my-cluster-name-mongos.default.svc.cluster.local   ready    5m26s
         ```

-    Executing it may require some time to deploy the correspondent Pod.
-Now run
-    `mongo` tool in the percona-client command shell using the login (which is
-    `userAdmin`) with a proper password obtained from the Secret, and a proper
-    namespace name instead of the `<namespace name>` placeholder:

-    ``` {.bash data-prompt="percona-client:/$" }
-    percona-client:/$ mongo "mongodb://userAdmin:userAdmin123456@my-cluster-name-mongos.<namespace name>.svc.cluster.local/admin?ssl=false"
-    ```
+## Verifying the cluster operation

+It may take ten minutes to get the cluster started.
+When `kubectl get psmdb`
+command finally shows you the cluster status as `ready`, you can try to connect
+to the cluster.

+{% include 'assets/fragments/connectivity.txt' %}